 - New hires: Someone who fits your buyer persona has just joined a target account.
 They’re going to want to prove their worth and try out new products and solutions.

-- Funding: Not only can you congratulate them on securing new investment, but it’s an indication of an expanded budget to play with—budget they can invest in your product or service.
+- Funding: Not only can you congratulate them on securing new investment, but it’s an indication of an expanded budget to play with – a budget they can invest in your product or service.

 You should also monitor behavioral triggers.

-To wrap things up, let’s talk about how to be an effective salesperson on the call itself:
+To wrap things up, let’s talk about how to be an effective salesperson on sales calls:

 - Lead with your goal: Always have your eye on the prize.
 If your goal is to secure appointments or demos, then keep this in mind.
 This will help you stay motivated and focused during your calls.

-- Use open-ended questions: Sales calls should be a conversation, not a one-way dialog.
+- Use open-ended questions: Keep sales calls conversation, rather than a one-way dialog.
 Think “What do you look for in a CRM” instead of “Would you be willing to try a new CRM?”

 - It’s all about them: Don’t focus on yourself, your product or solution.
 Get them talking about their interests, their role and their challenges.
 Not only will this make them feel good, it’ll provide all the insight you need to provide them the right experience.